corcarolinne/FreeCodeCampChallenges/README.md

 # FreeCodeCampChallenges

-Resolutions of Front End Development Challenges.
+Resolutions of Front End Development Challenges from the course on freeCodeCamp.
+The challenges include HTML, CSS, Bootstrap, jQuery and JavaScript.